Haivision/srt/docs/socket-groups.md

 might not be on time as required to play them.
-Your latency setting must be able to compensate not only usual loss-retransmission time, but also the time to realize that the link might be broken and time required for resending all unacknowledge packets, before the time to play comes from the received packets.
-If this time isn't met, packets will be dropped and your advantage of having the backup link will evaporate.
+Your latency setting must be able to compensate not only usual loss-retransmission time, but also the time to realize that the link might be broken and time required for resending all unacknowledged packets, before the time to play comes for the received packets.
+If this time isn't met, packets will be dropped and your advantage of having the backup link might be impaired.
 According to the tests on the local network it turns out that the most sensible unstability timeout is about 50ms, while normally ACK timeout is 30ms, so extra 100ms latency tax seems to be an absolute minimum.

 2. Bandwidth penalty.
 Note that in case when the Backup group activates another link, it must resend all packets that haven't been acknowledged,